 - You may offer to act as a mediator – someone who listens to both sides and tries to help resolve the conflict.

 Here are some things you might try.

 - Say in a loud voice to everyone, "Come on guys, we're not watching this bullying", and walk away, taking others with you.

-- Tell the person being bullied that you don't like it and ask, "Would you like me to tell someone or go with you to tell someone?"
+- Tell the person being bullied that you don't like what is happening to them and ask, "Would you like me to tell someone or go with you to tell someone?"